AndEraneQ/GradeBook/README.md

 ## 💻 Tech Stack:
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)  ![MySQL](https://img.shields.io/badge/mysql-%2300000f.svg?style=for-the-badge&logo=mysql&logoColor=white) <br/>

+## 🤴 Project requirements:
+Understanding the majority of basic structures in C++, such as constructors, inheritance, and polymorphism, as well as creating a binary database in this project. <br/>

 ## How it works 🤪?
 First of all you can start applicaiton on 2 ways, with command line parameter '0' and without parameters.
 If u start with '0' it will return list of all users. <br/>
 ![](ReadmePhotos/AllUsers.png) <br/>